How to use this page

 Solution

 Set \(h(t)=0\): \[ 0=-4.9t^{2}+49t+277.4\] Use the quadratic formula: \[ t=\dfrac{-49\pm\sqrt{49^{2}-4(-4.9)(277.4)}}{2(-4.9)}\] \[ t=\dfrac{-49\pm\sqrt{2401+5443.76}}{-9.8}\] \[ t=\dfrac{-49\pm\sqrt{7844.76}}{-9.8}\] \[ t=\dfrac{-49\pm88.6}{-9.8}\] \[ t=\dfrac{-49+88.6}{-9.8}\approx-4.02\text{ (not valid)}\] \[ t=\dfrac{-49-88.6}{-9.8}\approx14.05\text{ (valid)}\] So the stone hits the ground at about \(t=14\) seconds.
-Thus the answer is D16 (*) Profit Maximization
+This places the time in the interval 13-15 seconds, so the correct choice is D.16 (*) Profit Maximization

 Demand: \(p(x)=50-\dfrac{1}{4000}x\).
 Fixed cost $25 000; variable $3 per pair.